ksclaiborne/Network-1-Project/README.md

 The files in this repository were used to configure the network depicted below.

-Update the path with the name of your diagram](Images/diagram_filename.png) /Network-1-Project/Diagrams/Week 13 Network Diagram.png
+Update the path with the name of your diagram](Images/diagram_Week 13 Network Diagram.png) /Network-1-Project/Diagrams/Week 13 Network Diagram.png

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the _yml____ file may be used to install only certain pieces of it, such as Filebeat.